Ball-jointed doll: Production

-Ball-jointed dolls are initially modeled in clay, commonly polymer clay.
-The hardened clay body parts are used to form molds for multiple parts to be cast in synthetic polyurethane resin.
+Ball-jointed doll prototypes can be produced in one of two ways.
+They can be initially modeled in clay, most commonly polymer clay, by hand or, alternatively, they can be digitally designed using digital sculpting tools such as ZBrush, and 3D printed.
+The hardened clay or 3D printed body parts are used to form molds for multiple parts to be cast in synthetic polyurethane resin.
 Cured resin has a hard, smooth, porcelain-like feel, but is less brittle.
 Unlike porcelain however, polyurethane tends to turn yellow and decay over time depending on exposure to UV light and heat.
 The resin casting process allows for molds to be produced with a relatively low initial investment, compared to the injection molding commonly used for mass produced vinyl dolls.
 However, the materials are more expensive, and the process requires more manual labor, resulting in a higher cost per unit.

-Most regular edition BJDs come assembled with an option for a "face-up," the facial blushing and painting, while full set BJDs, which are often limited, include clothes, face-up, and sometimes full body blushing.
+Most regular edition BJDs come assembled with an option for a "face-up", the facial blushing and painting, while full set BJDs, which are often limited, include clothes, face-up, and sometimes full body blushing.
 A few BJDs are sold as bare unassembled parts in a kit, similar to a garage kit.

 Lines and companies

 BJDs are produced by anything from single-person outfits on a hobby level, to incorporated multinationals.
 Hobby artists in Asia, particularly Japan, and the West, particularly USA and Australia, create and sell their own dolls.
 In Asia there is a wide variety of companies making BJDs, most based in South Korea.
 The BJD Orbyrarium book lists 49 different BJD companies and one fan-run BJD database includes 125 companies as of February 2009.
-As of March 2018, there are over 600 different BJD companies and independent artists worldwide.
 A few of the most notable BJD lines and companies can be found below.

 On occasion, unauthorized copies or recasts of original dolls are sold, predominantly in South-East Asia.
 Several Korean and Japanese BJD companies have posted notices warning against recast dolls.
 There is a strong resistance against these knockoff dolls within the BJD community.
-They are for example not allowed to be posted on the largest English BJD forum.